oliprev/OP_COMP3000/README.md

 ## **Project Management**

 I used Trello to plan my sprints and get a visual depiction of my backlog.
 You can visit it at the following link: https://trello.com/b/XX2Dc1pz

+## **Software Engineering Principles**

+Throughout my implementation, I have kept in mind an array of key principles that aim to make the development process easier.
+The principles I have adhered to in particular are listed below.

+- **SoC (Separation of Concerns)** - the idea behind it is that programs are broken down into seperate modules that do not neccesarily overlap - my use of this is demonstrated by using segregating each page into a different 'component' - a key feature of React
+- **DRY (Don't Repeat Yourself)** - aims to reduce the repetition of information - implemented through use of middleware in the backend, as well as defining CSS styles by class rather than by individual component
+- **YAGNI (You Aren't Gonna Need It)** - ensures developers are thinking in the present, rather than the future - has been beneficial to me through promoting efficiency

 ## **Repository Structure**